imandra-ai/imandrax-api/src/proof-system/README.md

 # Proof format

-This describes, in a machine readable way, the proof format we use for all proofs.
+This describes the machine readable proof format we use for all proofs.
-A proof is a streamed DAG of steps, each of which can define new symbols, declare a new proof step, or declare a new meta-proof step.
+A proof is a streamed DAG of nodes containing proof steps.
+Each step defines new symbols, declares a new proof step, or declares a new meta-proof step. declare a new proof step, or declare a new meta-proof step.

 ## References

 Nodes in the proof DAG are associated with an _identifier_.
-In practice the identifier can be a integer, string, or a list of these (but the list can only contain integers or strings, not other lists).
+The identifier is an integer, a string, or a list of these (but the list can only contain integers or strings, not other lists).

 Once a node is defined, it can be referred to using a _reference_.